The King's Breakfast (film): Production

 After the failure of their chaotic and pointedly literal illustrating of the lyrics to the traditional Christmas carol "The Twelve Days" (1953), British film director and choreographer Wendy Toye and satirical-cartoonist-turned-set-designer Ronald Searle teamed up with composer Ron Grainer to create a film adaptation of the Milne poem.
 The result was a hyperactive 28-minute slapstick, ballet and mime featurette that was invited for screening at the 1963 Cannes Film Festival.
 The film's success led the producer Jack Le Vien to offer Grainer the soundtrack for his Winston Churchill documentary The Finest Hours (1964).

 Colour photos taken on the set give a guide to the original appearance of the film.
+The stills photographer on the production was Douglas Webb, a former Dambusters raid veteran.

 During production, the poem was expanded to other ideas and story lines relating to interpersonal relations within a castle environment.
 The characters of the Master of the King's Music, the magician, the chamberlain, the gym instructor, the serpent player, the musicians, and the Tweeney were all created for the film.